You Have 7 Days. Here Is How to Use Them.

 This post is not going to tell you to "stay calm and believe in yourself."
 It is going to give you a specific plan for each of the next 7 days that maximizes your score without burning you out before you walk into the testing center.

 The most important thing to understand about the final week: this is not the week to learn new material.
-If you have been studying for 2 to 4 weeks, the knowledge is either in your head or it is not.
-The final week is for sharpening what you know, patching the specific gaps you can identify, and getting your brain ready for 3.5 hours of focused decision-making under pressure.
+If you have been studying for 2 to 4 weeks, your highest-value work is sharpening what you already know, patching the specific gaps you can identify, and getting your brain ready for 210 minutes of focused decision-making under pressure.

-Students who cram new content in the final week often score lower than they would have without the cramming.
+Students who cram new content in the final week can make the exam feel harder than it needs to feel.
 New information interferes with previously learned material, creates confusion between similar concepts, and builds anxiety about everything you "still do not know."
 The final week is about consolidation and confidence calibration, not acquisition.

 What This Post Covers